fbpx Skip to Content

-It’s among the most popular houseplants, which is not surprising given how easy it is to keep it alive.
-Here’s everything you need to know about caring for Dieffenbachia Reflector.
+Dieffenbachia reflector care is not difficult.
+They are popular houseplants, which is unsurprising given how easy it is to keep them alive.
+Here’s everything you need to know about caring for a Dieffenbachia reflector.

 Dieffenbachia Reflector Care

-Dieffenbachia Reflector ought to be grown in a slightly acidic, well-draining potting soil with good moisture retention.
-Provide medium to bright sunlight and water only the top 1 to 2 inches of soil are dry.
-Maintain temperature in the range of 65º to 75ºF (18 to 24ºC) and the humidity at 60%
+Dieffenbachia Reflector should be grown in a slightly acidic, well-draining potting soil with good moisture retention.
+Provide medium to bright sunlight and water.
+Only the top 1 to 2 inches of soil are dry.
+Maintain the temperature range of 65º to 75ºF (18 to 24ºC) and humidity at 60%.

 Soil

 The Dumb Cane reflector thrives in soil with good drainage and moisture retention capabilities.
 On that note, regular garden soil doesn’t cut it.
-It’s too dense, and this impedes free flow of water.
-The problem with this is that if the water fails to reach its root system, the plant begins to die.
+It’s too dense, and this impedes the free flow of water.
+The problem is that the plant begins to die if the water fails to reach its root system.

-If you have to use this growing medium, then consider amending it before planting your Dieffenbachia.
+If you must use this growing medium, consider amending it before planting your Dieffenbachia.

 I like to mix in a little bit of perlite or coarse sand, which improves the soil’s retention and aeration.
 Usually, my potting mixture comprises:

-If the soil you have isn’t up to par, mixing in garden lime can help.
-This results in a healthier base, and it makes it easy for the plant to access essential nutrients.
+If your soil isn’t up to par, mixing in garden lime can help.
+This results in a healthier base, making it easy for the plant to access essential nutrients.

 Light